darinpope/cloudbees-core-eks/README.md

 ![](/images/spot-agents.png)

-## Upgrading CloudBees Core
+## Upgrading CloudBees CI

-To upgrade CloudBees Core, select the version that you want to upgrade to using `helm search repo cloudbees-core --versions`.
-Since we installed `3.9.0`, let's upgrade to `3.11.0`, which will give us CloudBees Core 2.204.3.7.
+To upgrade CloudBees CI, select the version that you want to upgrade to using `helm search repo cloudbees-core --versions`.
+Since we installed `3.9.0`, let's upgrade to `3.11.0`, which will give us CloudBees CI 2.204.3.7.

-If EFS:

-`helm upgrade cloudbees-core cloudbees/cloudbees-core -f cloudbees-config-efs.yml --namespace cloudbees-core --version 3.11.0`

-If EBS:

 `helm upgrade cloudbees-core cloudbees/cloudbees-core -f cloudbees-config.yml --namespace cloudbees-core --version 3.11.0`

 After the upgrade applies, wait a couple of minutes for the changes to apply.
 Then, login to the Operations Center and verify the version is correct.

 NOTE: This upgrade only upgrades the Operations Center.
-It is your responsibilty to upgrade the Masters when you are ready to do so.
+It is your responsibility to upgrade the Controllers when you are ready to do so.

 ## Update the EKS cluster to the latest version